giuliatomasello/giuliatomasello.github.io/index.md

 These past two years I’ve been investigating on the potential of biotechnology and living materials, especially bacterial cellulose as kombucha, algae, mycelium and mostly bacteria.

-2016 Future Flora.
+2016 [Future Flora].
 MA Graduation Project - Future Flora proposes a Citizen Science alternative to probiotics, empowering women via Biophilia and Speculating the possibility of wearing Lactobacillus to prevent Candida Infection.
 Live on [Dezeen](http://www.dezeen.com/2016/07/05/giulia-tomasello-future-flora-home-grown-sanitary-pad-central-saint-martins/#disqus_thread)

-2015 Bio Conductive Skin.
+2015 [Bio Conductive Skin].
 On going project - Technology is getting closer and closer to our skin.
 This project explores the possibilities of creating biomaterials and proposes alternative applications to our current electronic components.
 Workshop at [eTextile Summercamp 2016](http://etextile-summercamp.org/2016/bio-textiles/)